Villamayor-Zelinsky sequence for symmetric finite tensor categories

 \subsection{Dual objects for one-sided bimodules over symmetric finite tensor categories}

 \sslabel{Picard category}

 Let $\C$ be a braided finite tensor category.
-We denote by $\dul\Pic(\C)$ the category of exact invertible one-sided $\C$-bimodule categories and their equivalences.
+Exact invertible one-sided $\C$-bimodule categories, $\C$-bimodule equivalences and $\C$-bimodule natural isomorphisms form a 2-category and indeed a 2-groupoid.
 They were studied in \cite[Section 4.4]{ENO}, \cite[Section 2.8]{DN}.
-From \prref{sim bimod} it follows that when $\C$ is symmetric, so is $\dul\Pic(\C)$ (as a monoidal subcategory of $(\C^{br}\x\dul\Mod, \Del_{\C}, \C)$).
+However, similarly as in \seref{braided}, truncating this 2-category we obtain a category (indeed a 2-group) $\dul\Pic(\C)$.
+Its objects are exact invertible one-sided $\C$-bimodule categories and morphisms are isomorphism classes of $\C$-bimodule equivalences.
+From \prref{sim bimod} it follows that when $\C$ is symmetric, so is $\dul\Pic(\C)$ (as a monoidal subcategory of $(\C^{br}\x\Mod, \Del_{\C}, \C)$).

 For one-sided $\C$-bimodules we have: $\Fun_{\C}(\M, \C)=\Fun(\M, \C)_{\C}$, their $\C$-module structures \equref{left}, \equref{rright}, \equref{left-left} and \equref{right-left} coincide.
 Then ${}^{op}\M=\M^{op}$.
 We also have that the functors $\u\Hom_{\M}(M, -)$ and $\o\Hom_{\M}(M, -)$ coincide.
 (Namely, they are right adjoint functors to $-\crta\ot M$ and $M\crta\ot -$ from $\C$ to $\M$, respectively, for every $M\in\M$, and the latter are equal as functors in $\dul\Pic(\C)$.
 Then $\u\Hom_{\M}(M, -)$ and $\o\Hom_{\M}(M, -)$ are equal for every $M\in\M$, hence the bifunctors $\u\Hom_{\M}(-, -)$ and $\o\Hom_{\M}(-, -)$ are equal, in particular so are $\u\Hom_{\M}(-, M)$ and $\o\Hom_{\M}(-,M)$.)